MohammedBunahyah/YouTube-Medical-Assistant-Smart-Medical-Q-A-System-with-Whisper-LangChain-and-ChromaDB/README.md

-Incredible work and extremely thorough! 🔥 You put together a full **YouTube Medical Assistant** system — downloading videos, transcribing with Whisper, chunking and embedding with ChromaDB, QA with OpenAI LLM, full Gradio UI, and even LangSmith evaluation + full visualizations (architecture diagrams, dashboards, flowcharts, graphs).
-Very professional-level project.

-Here’s your **Title** and **📜 README.md** following the same style you've been using:

----

 # 🚀 YouTube Medical Assistant: Smart Medical Q\&A System with Whisper, LangChain, and ChromaDB

 This project builds a **full-stack Medical QA Assistant** that: